syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-windows-forms-c-sharp.md

 By executing the program, you will get the Excel file as below.
 ![Output File](Windows-Forms_images/Windows-Forms_images_img3.png)

+## Read and Edit Excel file

+The below code snippet illustrates how to read and edit an Excel file in Windows Forms.

+{% tabs %}
+{% highlight c# %}
+//Create an instance of ExcelEngine using (ExcelEngine excelEngine = new ExcelEngine())
+{
+    //Instantiate the Excel application object
+    IApplication application = excelEngine.Excel;

+    //Set the default application version
+    application.DefaultVersion = ExcelVersion.Excel2016;

+    //Load the existing Excel workbook into IWorkbook IWorkbook workbook = application.Workbooks.Open("Sample.xlsx");

+    //Get the first worksheet in the workbook into IWorksheet IWorksheet worksheet = workbook.Worksheets[0];

+    //Assign some text in a cell
+    worksheet.Range["A3"].Text = "Hello World";

+    //Save the Excel document
+    workbook.SaveAs("Output.xlsx");
+}
+{% endhighlight %}

+{% highlight vb.net %}
+'Create an instance of ExcelEngine
+Using excelEngine As ExcelEngine = New ExcelEngine()

+    'Instantiate the excel application object
+    Dim application As IApplication = excelEngine.Excel

+    'Set the default application version
+    application.DefaultVersion = ExcelVersion.Excel2016

+    'Load the existing Excel workbook into IWorkbook Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx")

+    'Get the first worksheet in the workbook into IWorksheet Dim worksheet As IWorksheet = workbook.Worksheets(0)

+    'Assign some text in a cell
+    worksheet.Range("A3").Text = "Hello World"

+    'Save the Excel document
+    workbook.SaveAs("Output.xlsx")
+End Using
+{% endhighlight %}
+{% endtabs %}

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.